 Expanding the Investigations

 After experimenting with these activities at group time, encourage children to help you design the rest of the project.
 Ask children to consider how they can take their investigations out into the world.
 Children might want to make field investigations about insects throughout the school and playground.
 They may want to go on a "new life" treasure hunt, examining and drawing in field books.
 Other field trips might include a local park, pond, zoo, garden, or science center.
-These trips are bound to inspire further investigative experiments back in the classroom (see Learning Centers, page 54).
+These trips are bound to inspire further investigative experiments back in the classroom.
 You can also invite "expert" visitors to the classroom.
 These might include a gardener or any scientist who deals with insects and plants.